unit logo

 University funds generally may not be used for expenses associated with alcoholic beverage service unless the alcohol is purchased from and served by a licensed caterer or restaurant.

 An exception may be made for off-campus events at department/unit or college representatives’ homes at which only beer and wine are served.
-All other alcohol rules must be followed, including the reasonable expenditure guidelines detailed above.
+All other alcohol rules should be followed, including the reasonable expenditure guidelines detailed above.

 1. All pertinent laws, rules, and University policies regarding alcoholic beverages must be observed